Devel0pmentHero/Q/README.md

 </details>

-The "EXISTS"-clause is currently implemented in a separate method and requires a preceding call to the ``ISelect::Where()``-method without passing any parameters to it.
+The "EXISTS"-clause is currently implemented in a separate method and requires a preceding call to the ``Where()``-method without passing any parameters to it.
 (This maybe changed to a filtering condition in the future)

 ```PHP